 To find and replace a term, move focus to the search options button to the left of the search field.
 Double-tap to open the Options screen and then swipe down to choose one of these options: Find, Find and Replace, Match Case, or Whole Words.

-To close the Search pane, use two fingers to swipe a Z gesture.
+To close the Search pane and move focus to your found result, use two fingers to swipe a Z gesture.

 Select and edit text